 In terms of the National Road Traffic Act, a traffic officer does have the authority to demand your driverís license.
-Furthermore, the traffic officer does have the authority to impound the document, where he or she has reasonable belief that the license may have some evidentiary proof that has been a violation of the National Road Traffic or any other legislation that deals with traffic laws.
+Furthermore, the traffic officer does have the authority to impound the document, where he or she has reasonable belief that the license may have some evidentiary proof that there has been a violation of the National Road Traffic Act or any other legislation that deals with traffic laws.

 Have a Question?

 Do you have a motor-related legal topic that you'd like discussed in upcoming Member eNewsletters?